 Yosemite National Park is packed with famous landmarks, awesome hikes, and breathtaking views.
-If you are planning a trip to Yosemite, how do you know what to do?
+If you are planning your first trip to Yosemite, how do you know what to do?

 I am a big fan of lists (and photos!).
 In this post, I list out the best landmarks to visit, the best views, and best hiking trails in the park.
 Take a look, and then pick and choose what you want to do (there’s enough here to fill five days of your time).
 At the end of the post, I give recommendations on how to piece this all together so you can have the best experience here.